 - Outsole.
 Makes contact with the ground.
 Grooves and treads can help maintain traction.

 - Toe box.
-Provides space for the toes.
+It provides space for the toes.
 A roomy and round toe box helps prevent calluses.

 Look for good shoe construction

 Cushioning vs style.
 Those are the two things that most women consider when buying shoes.
-Cushioning feels good, but doesn’t provide the stability you need.
-A lack of stablity causes the majority of weight-bearing injuries such as stress fractures.
+Cushioning feels good but doesn’t provide the stability you need.
+A lack of stability causes the majority of weight-bearing injuries such as stress fractures.